lennolemmenss/Node_js_project/README.md

 ## Running the Application

-1.Start de server met node index.js.
+1. Start de server met `npm run start` of `node index.js`.
-2.Surf naar http://localhost:3000 in je webbrowser.
+2. Surf naar http://localhost:3000 in je webbrowser.
 ## Licensing

 The code in this project is licensed under [LENNO-LEMMENS].